Our approach to diversification

 Fixed income

-Bonds traditionally perform differently to equities, so we hold a wide range across both companies and governments.
+Bonds traditionally perform differently to equities, so the Governed Range portfolios hold a wide range across both companies and governments.

 ESG integration

-ESG analysis is most applicable to corporate debt, providing RLAM's Global Credit team with an additional perspective on their traditional analysis.
-They recognise that governance issues may pose the greatest near-term financial risk to companies in high yield markets, while environmental and social issues may have longer-term impacts on returns.
+ESG analysis is most applicable to corporate debt, providing the Royal London Asset Management credit team with an additional perspective on its traditional analysis.
+The team recognises that governance issues may pose the greatest near-term financial risk to companies in high yield markets, which environmental and social issues may have longer-term impacts on returns.

-Their rigorous credit research process leads to an overall internal rating score which incorporates nine fundamental factors (e.g. free cash flow, growth prospects, etc).
-As one of these core factors, ESG issues can move the rating in their internal model up or down.
+Its rigorous credit research process leads to an overall internal rating score which incorporates nine fundamental factors, including free cash flow and growth prospects.
+As one of these core factors, ESG issues can move the rating in the team's internal model up or down.
 The team works closely with the Responsible Investment team to investigate and understand any significant ESG risks, but the final investment decision lies with the fund manager and takes relative valuation into account.

 Property

-Property is a real, tangible asset which we actively manage.
-Our highly experienced property team understand the lifecycle of property management and includes sector specialists covering retail property, central London offices, industrial property and alternatives.
+Property is a real, tangible asset which is actively managed within the Governed Range portfolios.
+Royal London Asset Management's experienced property team understands the lifecycle of property management and includes specialists covering retail property, central London offices, industrial property and alternatives.

-We have property holdings across many sectors which has helped reduce any liquidity challenges.
+Royal London Asset Management has property holdings across many sectors, which helps reduce any liquidity challenges.

-The property component of the Governed Range invests in high quality bricks and mortar commercial and industrial properties across the UK, adding real diversification benefits to your clients’ investments.
-Commercial property is a good inflation hedge as we typically generate rental income above the rate of inflation.
-This generates capital for us to redevelop properties and increase their value.
+The property component of the Governed Range portfolios invests in high-quality bricks and mortar commercial and industrial properties across the UK.
+Commercial property is a good inflation hedge, typically generating rental income above the rate of inflation.
+In turn, this generates capital for Royal London Asset Management to redevelop properties and increase their value.

 ESG integration